mfisher87/cff-authors-from-gh-contributors/README.md

 * CFF `authors` block printed to stdout, all other messages to stderr.
   You can pipe to a clipboard tool, for example
   `node cff-authors-from-gh-contributors.js | xclip -sel cl`
+* Number of contributions included as a comment (you may want to delete this)
+* Output sorted by number of contributions
+* Fields:
-* Use the GitHub username as `alias`.
+    * Use the GitHub username as `alias`
     * Use the GitHub user profile's "name" field, if present, as `given-names` and `family-names` with very naive string parsing.
       **Expect to hand-edit the output a bit**.
       The string is split by spaces, and the last element is used for the `family-names`, all other elements are used for `given-names`.
-* Use the GitHub user profile's "e-mail" field, if present, as `email`.
+    * Use the GitHub user profile's "e-mail" field, if present, as `email`
-* Use the GitHub user profile's "blog" field, if present, as `website`.
+    * Use the GitHub user profile's "blog" field, if present, as `website`

 ## Limitations